peijli/peijli.github.io/_pages/about.md

 In the meantime, my other ambition is to create a world where computer architecture is accessible to all, as much as software development is today.
 I believe that the path to get there is through more efficient and more accessible high-level synthesis tools to lower time and monetary costs for designing new domain-specific hardware accelerators.

-I am also practically the only person I know combining a Computer Science major with a Civil Engineering minor.
+I am also practically the only person I know among my peers combining a Computer Science major with a Civil Engineering minor.
 I wish to go above and beyond what's required for a computer science degree and want to venture deeper into the interdisciplinary application of computing.
 I believe that transportation and infrastructure are two such places where computer technologies can make an impact.
 In particular, I believe that if I can put more efficient, reliable, and secure computer systems on the road, I can make a difference by enabling each entity in the transportation system to make use of ever more complex and accurate data and algorithms to make better decisions.